About me

 Who am I?

-My name is Sven.
-I'm 47 years old and come from Bavaria.
-I moved to Lille in 2012 and I manage innovation projects for an open source software publisher, which trying to prove what can be done today with technologies made in Europe.
+TL;DR - My name is Sven.
+I'm 48 years old and from Bavaria.
+I moved to Lille in 2012 and I manage innovation projects for an open source software publisher, which is trying to prove that everything can be done today with technologies made in Europe.
+End of last year, I moved to Slovenia, the fourth EU member state after Germany, Austria and France, which I will hopefully soon call home.

 What do I do in real life?

-I got into IT well before 2012 with a start-up I created that wanted to automate small quantity orders in the sports goods retail sector (internet instead of phone and fax).
+I got into IT well before 2012 with a start-up I created that tried to automate small quantity orders in sporting goods retail (think internet instead of phone and fax).
 Setting up my own business taught me programming and many other valuable lessons.
 However, my start-up grew not by leaps and bounds but like a bonsai, so I finally decided to move on and ended up in France.

-The idea of setting up my own business came to me after working in my parents' family business in the swimwear sector.
-It sounds cool at first glance, but working with your family, especially in the textile business, can be difficult.
-As well as 'sourcing' from Asia to sell all over Europe, I've learnt the challenges of financing and managing a company in difficulty, including bancruptcies and takeover attempts.
-I believe you have to find your own shoes to be happy in life, and these were neither my shoes nor the path I wanted to follow.
+The idea of setting up my own business came to me after working in my parents' family textile business.
+I've done my share of sales and marketing, learnt the challenges of financing and managing a company in difficulty, including bankruptcies and hostile takeover attempts.
+I realised at some point, I need to find my own pair of shoes to be happy in life, and these were neither my shoes nor the path I wanted to follow.

-Before walking a few miles in 'the wrong shoes', I studied business administration specialising in marketing, finance and innovation management in Germany and the USA - my second year in the USA after spending a year at secondary school when I was 17.
+Before walking a few miles in 'the wrong shoes', I studied business administration specialising in marketing, finance and innovation management in Germany and the USA - my second stint in the flyover part of the US after spending a year at high school when I was 17.

 What do I do at Volt?

-It was after the first round of the 2017 presidential elections and the run-off between Macron and Le Pen that I realised that democracy is anything but stable.
-I don't have the right to vote in presidential or national elections in France, but I still wanted to contribute to the Republican Front.
-So I did, only to leave a little disillusioned with a sticker from the first political meeting of my life.
-A little later, I discovered Volt and signed up out of curiosity.
-A first European campaign meeting in Paris confirmed to me that everyone was probably too naive given the scale of the task, but also very motivated to change politics and Europe.
+It was after the first round of the 2017 presidential elections and the run-off between Macron and Le Pen that I realised that democracy is fragile.
+I didn't have the right to vote in presidential or national elections in France, but I still wanted to contribute in some way.
+I discovered Volt searching for a political movement that did not sound too political and signed up out of curiosity.
+A first European meeting in Paris confirmed to me that everyone was probably too naive given the scale of the task, but also very motivated to change politics and Europe for the better.
 So I began my purple adventure.

 Unfortunately, Volt in France didn't get very far, failing already to open a bank account - life as a new party in France is difficult.
-It was a big disappointment for me, but good things take time.The good thing about Volt Europa is that we always have 27 attempts to get it right.
-Only one attempt needs to work out to give life and meaning to all the other national chapters.
-And with our first MEP elected in Germany, we had our raison d'être to continue fighting for our goals in the 27 member countries of the European Union.
+It was a big disappointment for me to not be able to participate in the European elections, but good things take time and the good thing about Volt Europa is that we always have 27 attempts to get it right.
+Only one attempt needs to work to give life and meaning to all the other chapters.
+And with our first MEP elected in Germany, we had our raison d'être to continue fighting for our goals across the European Union.
+Five years later we have 5 MEPs in Parliament.

-My first real campaign experience was during the municipal elections in Lille, where I stood as a candidate and organised our participation in a coalition with EELV.
-It was a great experience to campaign with established parties, learning things like door-to-door canvassing and the effort it takes to get elected.
-We lost by some 200 votes, but since my wife allows me to go into politics as long as I'm not disappointed, I've only got some good memories and lessons to share with other teams in France.
+My first real campaign experience was during the municipal elections in Lille in 2020, where I stood as a candidate and organised our participation in a coalition with EELV.
+It was a great experience to campaign with established parties, learning things like door-to-door canvassing and the actual effort it takes to get elected.
+We lost by some 200 votes, I stopped being disappointed realising politics is not so easy and started to share experience with other teams in France.

 Do I also have a private life?